alxmrs/website/src/pesto/index.md

 # Pesto, Chango!

-My partner's food intuition – her ability to weave haphazard ingredients to a coherent, delicious meal – is nothing short of magic.
+My partner's food intuition – her ability to weave haphazard ingredients in to a coherent, delicious meal – is nothing short of magic.

 Here are a few meals we've made together that I like to remember.